 The Department of Educational Theory & Practice prepares educational practitioners and researchers with specialties in curriculum and evaluation theory, language in education, science and mathematics teaching, and instructional design and technology.
 The Department's teacher preparation program provides professional education to graduate students leading to certification to teach mathematics, natural science, social studies, English, foreign languages, and English as a Second Language.
 Its programs include an online master’s degree in Curriculum Development and Instructional Technology.

-Research published by Department of Reading faculty and students has been ranked as the best in the Northeast and among the top ten in the nation.
+Research published by Department of Literacy Teaching & Learning faculty and students has been ranked as the best in the Northeast and among the top ten in the nation.
 The faculty are committed to training masters students and mentoring doctoral students in the critically needed area of literacy studies.
-An online degree in early childhood/child education (literacy) is included among its many offerings.
+An online degree in early childhood/child education is included among its many offerings.